selfcontained/flipflop/README.md

 ## ezmode geek blogging, like wearing sandals

 It's a node.js library that can both serve a markdown file based blog, and also generate a static site from those files as well.
-GG.
+[GG][].

 +	**[markdown][]** - articles are stored in markdown formatted text files.
 +	**[jade][]** - the theme can be customized via jade templates & [less][]
-+	run it from a [node.js http server](#ff-server), or [generate a static site](#ff-static) that you can host pretty much anywhere and not worry about dependencies.
++	run it from a [node.js http server](#start-er-up), or [generate a static site](#static-sites-are-hawt) that you can host pretty much anywhere and not worry about dependencies.

 ---